mark-jacobs/mark-jacobs.github.io/README.md

 see the road site

 TODO
-Improvenate description
+Improvenate description.

-Add CNAME file for custom url
+Add CNAME file for custom url.

-Betterise theme
+Betterise theme.